Singapore at a Glance

 Where to travel in Singapore

-Apart from sandy beaches, Sentosa is also home to the Universal Studios Theme Park, an aquarium and oceanarium, an artificial wave park and even the iFly center for simulated skydiving.
+Apart from sandy beaches, Sentosa is also home to the Universal Studios Theme Park, an aquarium and oceanarium, an artificial wave park and even the iFly centre for simulated skydiving.

-Marina Bay is the undisputed crown jewel of Singapore, and the finest example of how far the young country has come in its young history.
+Marina Bay is the undisputed crown jewel of Singapore, and the finest example of how far the young country has come in its short history.
 Often compared to Hong Kong’s Causeway Bay, no trip to Singapore would be complete without jaunt around these sparkling waters lined with opulent skyscrapers.
-All of the pomp and circumstance of half a century of careful construction are on full display, creating a stunning cityscape highlighted by famed Marina Bay Sands Hotel and Gardens by the Bay, the world's most expensive garden.
+All of the pomp and circumstance of half a century of careful construction are on full display, creating a stunning cityscape highlighted by the iconic Marina Bay Sands Hotel and Gardens by the Bay, the world's most expensive botanic garden.

 In stark contrast with the modern skyscrapers surrounding it, Chinatown is characterised by old fashioned red and gold-hewed low-rise buildings that are both modest in appearance and proud in the manner.
-As Chinese immigrants represent the largest ethnic enclave in the island nation, these buildings illustrate a proud continuity of tradition in Singapore.
+As Chinese immigrants represent the largest ethnic population on the island nation, these buildings are a reminder of the proud continuity of tradition that Singapore retains, as well as its connection to the past.
 The most famous sites within Chinatown are Maxwell Center - where more than 100 food stalls serve up steaming plates of traditional Singaporean cuisine at rock-bottom prices - and the beautifully constructed Buddha Tooth Relic Temple.

-Once upon a time, Orchard Road was a little more than a pleasant country road lined with fruit groves, nutmeg plantations, and pepper farms.
-Today it’s the bustling hub of Singapore’s commercial district dense with luxury cars, street performers and high-end shopping.
+Once upon a time, Orchard Road was a little more than a pleasant country road lined with fruit groves, nutmeg plantations, and pepper farms -hence its name.
+Today it’s the bustling hub of Singapore’s commercial district, dense with luxury cars, street performers and high-end shopping.
 The bulk of Singapore’s many super-malls are situated on Orchard Road, and virtually all of the world’s premier brands can be found here.